Lesking72/mcupdate/README.md

 # mcupdate
 Old Minecraft News blog, updated for recent Minecraft versions + companion launcher modification

-# Requirements
+## Requirements
 Java 8 or later (available from https://adoptopenjdk.net/ or from Oracle)
+Many Linux distros come with Java but if not `sudo apt install default-jre` or the equivalent for your distro

-# Usage
+## Usage
 If you still have the old launcher bootstrap, you must delete it or it will redownload the original launcher.

 Put launcher.jar in your .minecraft folder and create a shortcut to launch it

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Command line for Windows:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Command line for Windows: `javaw.exe -jar %appdata%\.minecraft\launcher.jar`
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`javaw.exe -jar %appdata%\.minecraft\launcher.jar`

-If you use Java 11 or newer, you'll need to set these JVM arguments in the launcher.
-(The latest version of the mod applies these arguments automatically)

-`-Xmx2G -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M`
+A shell script is available for Linux users to automatically download the files and create a shortcut on the Desktop

+## Disclaimer
+This patch is created in the hope it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.